 I’m not a fan of Mother’s day.
 It’s up there with Valentines day for making you feel a bit crap.

-I don’t have a mum, I haven’t had for almost 20 years now and the whole Mothers day thing being shoved in my face does sting a bit.
-Being a single mum also means there’s going to be no day of being spoilt so really I could do without it.
+I don’t have a mum, I haven’t had for over 20 years now and the whole Mothers Day thing being shoved in my face does sting a bit.
+Years of being a single mum also meant there was not going to be a day of being spoilt so really I could do without it.

 HOWEVER the kids?
 They bloody love it!
 They love making a fuss and so for them really we have to just smile through it.

-I’ve been a single mum for getting on for a decade now and I have picked up some hints along the way to share with you.
+I’ve been a single mum for over a decade now and I have picked up some hints along the way to share with you:

 1) Buy yourself a gift

 There’s only one rule here.
 It doesn’t matter what the gift is but it has to be something you want not that you need!
 (I see you there thinking about treating yourself to a new iron – No. Not allowed.)

 Can be something as simple as a box of chocolates or a trashy magazine.
 Just have a treat.
 I’ve tickets to see Wicked (yes again) this year.
 If you’ve older kids let them wrap it, they love that, it just might take all day day to get through the whole roll of sellotape that’s been used!

 Extra handy hint: If you do go down the chocolate route buy two boxes, you’ll have to share the first one with the little people, have a box B for when they’re in bed!

 2) Breakfast in Bed